JetBrains/Qodana/topics/update-qodana.md

 ## CI/CD platforms

-<link-summary>Keep the %product% version updated depending on a CI/CD platform.</link-summary>
+<link-summary>Keep the %product% version upgraded depending on a CI/CD platform.</link-summary>

-Depending on a CI/CD platform used, you should keep updated either the Docker image version or the %product% application version while configuring, see the snippets below.
+Depending on a CI/CD platform used, you should keep upgraded either the Docker image version or the %product% application version while configuring, see the snippets below.

 <tabs>
 <tab title="Azure Pipelines">
          <p>The <code>task: %azure-version%</code> line configures the major version of the %product% task and automatically employs the newest minor version.
-            Use this line to update %product% to the newest major version:</p>
+            Use this line to upgrade %product% to the newest major version:</p>
       <code-block lang="yaml" emphasize-lines="17">
          trigger:
            - main